 - conduct task pre-planning and simulation with the robot model before actually attempting the task.

-For instance, mission and path planning in dynamic environments for multiple mobile robots or unmanned vehicles has been developed in 2D and 3D spaces based on force filed analysis.
+For instance, mission and path planning in dynamic environments for multiple mobile robots or unmanned vehicles has been developed in 2D and 3D spaces based on force field analysis.

 Energy conservation and network lifetime are two important factors in sensor networks.
-This research investigates development of an efficient, practical algorithm that dynamically repositions a mobile base station to reduce the distance between sensors so the transmission energy used in the routing topology is minimised and the lifetime of the network is extended.
+This research investigates development of an efficient, practical algorithm that dynamically repositions a mobile base station to reduce the distance between sensors.
+This is so the transmission energy used in the routing topology is minimised and the lifetime of the network is extended.